Pete Costanza (gridiron football): Winnipeg Blue Bombers

 On January 21, 2020, it was announced that Costanza had joined the Winnipeg Blue Bombers to serve as the team's running backs coach.
 After the league cancelled the 2020 CFL season, the Blue Bombers ended the 2021 season victorious in the 108th Grey Cup game and Costanza won his fourth championship.

 Toronto Argonauts

 It was announced on January 19, 2022, that Costanza had joined the Toronto Argonauts as their receivers coach and pass game coordinator.
 In his first year, the Argonauts won the 109th Grey Cup and Costanza won his fifth championship.
 In the following offseason, he was a finalist for the offensive coordinator position for the Saskatchewan Roughriders.
 However he remained with the Argonauts as the team finished with a 16–2 record, but faltered in the East Final.
 As the pass game coordinator in 2024, Costanza worked with three different starting quarterbacks as the team finished 10–8 and won the 111th Grey Cup.

+Ottawa Redblacks

+It was announced on January 8, 2026, that Costanza had joined the Ottawa Redblacks to serve as their receivers coach.